PhatWhippet/jett/README.md

 :: Set up ODBC

 # CPAN Modules Dependencies
-You will have to install CPAN modules including 2d barcode matrix... you can find the modules in the source code or if you are feeling lazy during runtime debugging
+You will have to install CPAN modules including 2d barcode matrix... you can find the modules in the source code or if you are feeling lazy install during runtime.

 # Create.SQL
 This will create the data structure, you will need to create user and update source files accordingly